Approach Considerations

 Exercise testing

-Exercise spirometry is the standard method for assessing patients with exercise-induced bronchospasm.
+Exercise spirometry is the standard method for assessing patients with exercise-induced bronchoconstricition.
 Testing involves 6-10 minutes of strenuous exertion at 85-90% of predicted maximal heart rate and measurement of postexercise spirometry for 15-30 minutes.
 The defined cutoff for a positive test result is a 15% decrease in FEV1 after exercise.

 Exercise testing may be accomplished in 3 different ways, using cycle ergometry, a standard treadmill test, or free running exercise.
-This method of testing is limited because laboratory conditions may not subject the patient to the usual conditions that trigger exercise-induced bronchospasm symptoms, and results have a lower sensitivity for asthma than other methods.
+This method of testing is limited because laboratory conditions may not subject the patient to the usual conditions that trigger exercise-induced bronchoconstriction symptoms, and results have a lower sensitivity for asthma than other methods.

 Allergen-inhalation challenge

 Allergen-inhalation challenges can be performed in selected patients but are generally not needed or recommended.
 This test requires an available allergen solution and specialized centers able to handle potentially significant reactions.
 A negative test finding may allow continued exposure to an allergen (eg, family pet); a positive test finding can dramatically indicate that the patient should avoid a particular allergen.
-This test is often needed to help diagnose occupational asthma.
+This test is often needed to help diagnose occupational asthma

 Peak Flow Monitoring